zayfod/pycozmo/docs/functions.md

 Wheels
 ------

-The left and the right motor speeds can be controlled directly using the `DriveWheels` and `TurnInPlace` messages.
+The left and the right motor speeds can be controlled directly using the `DriveWheels` and `TurnInPlaceAtSpeed` messages.

 In addition, the motors can be stopped using the `StopAllMotors` message.

 The actual speed of wheels is measured with Hall magnetic sensors.
 The values for each wheel can be read through the `lwheel_speed_mmps` and `rwheel_speed_mmps` fields of the `RobotState` message.

+`TurnInPlace`
+`DriveStraight`

 Localization